 What Skills do Accountants Require?

 The skills an accountant needs will depend largely on the business they work for, the industry, and other factors pertaining to their specific job title.
 But there are a few skills that all accounts will need.
-Having these and other basic accounting skills may make the difference when applying for various jobs.
+Having these and other basic accounting skills may make a difference when applying for various jobs.

 Accountants who have specialized experience are invaluable to a company.
 They may also have a wide variety of general accounting skills.
 They may specialize in one or more specific areas and have more to offer employers.
 An accountant should also have a general knowledge of business operations.
 Over recent years, in particular, accounting positions have continued to expand.
 Accountants must be able to collaborate with other departments.
 Those who get along well with other teams can help build strong strategies, inform essential decisions, and partner with multiple departments.
 They need to be able to see the big picture.